 In 1911 James and Margaret were living at 51 Maes y Dre, Mold, Flintshire.
 James was working as a brick burner at Rhydymwyn Brick Works.
 They had four children – Enoch Jones Knowles, Elizabeth, Ernest and Joseph Peter, aged 7, 6, 1 and 2 months.
 Elizabeth was born in Oldham, Lancs, and the three other children were all born in Flint, Mold.

-James’ widow, Margaret, lived until she was 81 and was buried at Rhydymwyn on 21 May 1961 – the parish record notes her residence at the time as 9 Leete Avenue, Rhydymwyn.
+After his death, James’ widow, Margaret was left with two further children, James Eric and Edna.
+Margaret lived until she was 81 and was buried at Rhydymwyn on 21 May 1961 – the parish record notes her residence at the time as 9 Leete Avenue, Rhydymwyn.
 James is prominently featured on the family grave at Rhydymwyn churchyard.

 –1891: Class: RG12; Piece: 3276; Folio: 22; Page: 37